-All three IMRF benefit plans have two tiers.
+Benefits Provided.
+IMRF provides two tiers of pension benefits.
 Employees hired before January 1, 2011, are eligible for Tier 1 benefits.
 Tier 1 employees are vested for pension benefits when they have at least eight years of qualifying service credit.
 Tier 1 employees who retire at age 55 (at reduced benefits) or after age 60 (at full benefits) with eight years of service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1-2/3% of the final rate of earnings for the first 15 years of service credit, plus 2% for each year of service credit after 15 years to a maximum of 75% of their final rate of earnings.
 Final rate of earnings is the highest total earnings during any consecutive 48 months within the last 10 years of service, divided by 48.
 Under Tier 1, the pension is increased by 3% of the original amount on January 1 every year after retirement.